Aliases for IL27 Gene

 IL27 (Interleukin 27) is a Protein Coding gene.
 Diseases associated with IL27 include Eosinophilic Granulomatosis With Polyangiitis.
-Among its related pathways are IL27-mediated signaling events and Immune System.
+Among its related pathways are Innate Immune System and IL27-mediated signaling events.
 GO annotations related to this gene include receptor binding and interleukin-27 receptor binding.

 UniProtKB/Swiss-Prot for IL27 Gene